orchid-hybrid/orchid-hybrid.github.io/_posts/2015-03-06-reading-a-file-in-rust.md

     };
 ```

-You have to explicitly match on the resut of File::open rather than using `try!` like the example code shows (the example code doesn't work), I don't know why.
+You have to explicitly match on the resut of File::open rather than using `try!` like the example code shows (the example code doesn't work), I don't know why. (update: Here's why https://www.reddit.com/r/rust/comments/2y819v/try_macro_not_working_for_me/)

 Now that we have a File opened we can use BufRead (In particular one of the extensions to BufRead) to get the lines of the file: